Nvidia drags Wall Street down as United Airlines says it's impossible to predict this year's economy

-NEW YORK (AP) — Nvidia is dragging Wall Street down on Wednesday after it said new restrictions on exports to China will chisel billions of dollars off its results, while companies around the world say President Donald Trump's trade war is making it nearly impossible to forecast how the economy will do this year.
+NEW YORK (AP) — Nvidia is dragging Wall Street down on Wednesday after it said new restrictions on exports to China will chisel billions of dollars off its results, while companies around the world say President Donald Trump's trade war is making it difficult to forecast how they or the economy will do this year.

-The S&P 500 was 1.2% lower in morning trading and erasing its gain from earlier in the week.
-The Dow Jones Industrial Average was down 244 points, or 0.6%, as of 10:10 a.m.
-Eastern time, and the slide for Nvidia and other stocks in the chip industry sent the Nasdaq composite down a market-leading 2%.
+The S&P 500 was 0.9% lower in midday trading and erasing its gain from earlier in the week.
+The Dow Jones Industrial Average was edging down by 74 points, or 0.2%, as of 11:45 a.m.
+Eastern time, while the slide for Nvidia and other stocks in the chip industry sent the Nasdaq composite down a market-leading 1.7%.

-Nvidia was the heaviest weight on the market and dropped 5.9% after it said the U.S. government is restricting exports of its H20 chips to China, citing worries that they could be used to build a supercomputer.
-The restrictions could mean a $5.5 billion hit to Nvidia’s results for the first quarter, covering charges related to inventory and purchase commitments.
+Nvidia was the heaviest weight on the market and dropped 6.5% after it said the U.S. government is restricting exports of its H20 chips to China, citing worries that they could be used to build a supercomputer.
+The restrictions could mean a hit of $5.5 billion to Nvidia’s results for the first quarter, covering charges related to inventory and purchase commitments.

 The uncertainty around Trump’s trade war has been scrambling plans for companies across industries and around the world.
 It’s so dynamic that United Airlines gave two different financial forecasts for how it may perform this year, one if there’s a recession and one if not.
 The airline said it gave the twin forecasts because it believes it’s “impossible to predict this year with any degree of confidence.”